All About Utilities Meter Readers

 The states with the most job growth for Utilities Meter Reader are Alaska, Nevada, and Utah.
 Watch out if you plan on working in Colorado, New Hampshire, or Wyoming.
 These states have the worst job growth for this type of profession.

-Utilities Meter Reader Salary
+Salary for an Utilities Meter Reader

-The typical yearly salary for Utilities Meter Readers is somewhere between $24,600 and $71,040.
+The salary for Utilities Meter Readers ranges between about $24,600 and $71,040 a year.

 Utilities Meter Readers who work in Delaware, Massachusetts, or New Hampshire, make the highest salaries.